Mizo grammar

 Mizo grammar is the grammar of the Mizo language, a Tibeto-Burman language spoken by about a million people in Mizoram, Manipur, Tripura, Burma and Chittagong Hill Tracts of Bangladesh.
 It is a highly inflected language, with fairly complex noun phrase structure and word modifications.
 Nouns and pronouns are declined, and phrasal nouns also undergo an analogous declension.

 Word order

-Mizo declarative word order is Object-subject-verb, as in:
+Mizo's default declarative word order is subject–object–verb.
+Chhangte demonstrates this with the following example:

+More elaborately, the general sentence order is subject–instrumental–locative–indirect object–direct object–verb.

+However, an object that is the focus of the sentence can appear before the subject in the front of the sentence to create an apparent object–subject–verb order.

 Nouns

 There is no grammatical gender in Mizo language, although some animals, birds etc. have names which contain one of the suffixes -nu, which means female, or -pa which means male.
 Examples include chingpirinu (a type of big owl), kawrnu (a type of cicada), thangfènpa (a nocturnal bird).